 The setting is stylish but informal, as is the friendly and attentive service.
 There is a dining room but I had specifically requested a table on the terrace which was definitely the right place to take in the welcome evening breeze, the twinkly candles and the sound of the little fountain.
 The menu is concise but tempting and special dishes of the day are listed on a chalkboard, while the wine list is approximately the size of a telephone directory.
 Gordon Ramsay would be proud.
 After a chat to the helpful sommelier, we decided on a Klein Constantia Rhine Riesling.

-While we perused the menu we tucked into the heavenly warm olive foccacia and a complimentary platter of vegetable crudites served with little carafes of oil and vinegar from Willow Creek (one of the sponsors of the South African Food Blogger Conference in Cape Town next Sunday!).
+While we perused the menu we tucked into the heavenly warm olive foccacia and a complimentary platter of vegetable crudites served with little carafes of oil and vinegar from Willow Creek (one of the sponsors of the South African Food Blogger Indaba in Cape Town next Sunday!).
 Having chosen our food, we were treated to an amuse bouche of chicken liver parfait with apple chutney on a crouton, drizzled with truffled vinegar – a lovely balance of flavours and textures.

 I started with a warm salad of tiger prawns on a sourdough crouton and roasted aubergine, together with tempura mussels, garlic crisps and a warm orange butter sauce.
 This not only looked beautiful on the plate, but the flavours were just heavenly.
 The sourdough and aubergine provided an earthy note while the delicate seafood was perfectly complemented by the citrussy sauce.
 A definite highlight!